realliance/senior-game/GETTINGSTARTED.md

 An example of the conversion step can be seen [here](https://github.com/ChristopherJMiller/temple/blob/main/Assets/Scripts/Player/PlayerCameraComponentAuthoring.cs) with the line `conversionSystem.AddHybridComponent(camera);`.

 An example of use in a system can be seen [here](https://github.com/ChristopherJMiller/temple/blob/main/Assets/Scripts/Player/PlayerCameraSystem.cs).
-Note the reference to a `Camera` component in the Entites ForEach, which is a Monobehaviour Component.
+Note the reference to a `Camera` component in the Entities ForEach, which is a Monobehaviour Component.

 # ECS-Based Packages